 Where it Grows – Callaloo is a plant that grows in the Caribbean and also in other tropical places in the world such as Puerto Rico, Jamaica (Very Well Known in Jamacia), Dominican Republic, Trinidad, Virgin Islands, Philippines, Florida, Africa, Asia, and the Pacific.

-Other Names – In the Caribbean it is also called malanga and the roots are eaten, and some times called calalu and other spellings.
+Other Names – In the Caribbean, it is also called malanga and the roots are eaten, and sometimes called calalu and other spellings.
 It is also called Xanthosoma rosem and Chinese Spinach.
 It has lots of different names and some call it the same as the greens of taro root… but it’s slightly different.

 Great Protein – Callaloo is full of protein such as arginine, histidine, cystine, leucine, isoleucine, lysine, phenylalanine, methionine, tryptophan, valine, glutamic acid, alanine, aspartic acid, glycine, praline, plus tyrosine and serine.
 Callaloo is a good source of protein and thus it’s great for building muscle.

-Fiber – The fiber in Callaloo helps to prevent constipation and create a good environment for growth of probiotic bacteria thus boosting your immune system.
+Fiber – The fiber in Callaloo helps to prevent constipation and create a good environment for the growth of probiotic bacteria thus boosting your immune system.

 Taste – Callaloo tastes similar to spinach but with a creamy flavor.

 Lots of Antioxidants – Callaloo contains lots of powerful antioxidants to boost up your immune system and repair and prevent DNA damage.
 Also helps to prevent cardiovascular disease, strokes, and cancer.

 Easy to Grow – Callaloo is easy to grow and lots of areas that have lots of rain.

 Juicing – Callaloo can also be juiced and thus you get all the great green chlorophyl that is very healing… but it must be cooked before juicing.